clarivate/wosjournals-javascript-client/README.md

-# clarivate-wos-journals-js-client
+# Web of Science Journals API JavaScript Client

-ClarivateWosJournalsJsClient - JavaScript client for clarivate-wos-journals-js-client This API provides journal-level metadata and metrics for all journals in the Journal Citation Reports™ covered in the Web of Science Core Collection, including the Journal Impact Factor™ and other new metrics.
+This API provides journal-level metadata and metrics for all journals in the Journal Citation Reports™ covered in the Web of Science Core Collection, including the Journal Impact Factor™ and other new metrics.
 Integrate journal data into your internal systems or retrieve journal indicators for bibliometrics studies.

 ## Resources